Sheltie Puppy Development in 16 Pictures

 Sheltie Adolescence: 6 to 18 Months Old

 In this final stage of puppy development, Shelties cement their place in the human and dog pack.
 They are heavily influenced by their pack, so this is an ideal time to expand on basic training commands established as a puppy.
-They're still very energetic and males have the highest amounts of testosterone at this age, although this can be reduced with neutering by 1 year old (see The Pros and Cons of Neutering a Sheltie).
+They're still very energetic and males have the highest amounts of testosterone at this age, although this can be reduced with neutering by 1 year old (see The Pros and Cons of Neutering).

 Thanks for checking out our Sheltie puppy development in pictures.
 Please share it with your dog-loving friends!